How Long Do I Have To File A Personal Injury Lawsuit

 Personal Injury Statute of Limitations By State

-New York’s Statute of Limitations are complicated and vary based upon both the type of injury and the party who has acted negligently.
-One thing that is especially important to keep in mind is the fact that each case is unique, and only a personal injury lawyer in your state can give you an accurate answer of what the time limit will be in your claim.
+New York’s Statute of Limitations is complicated and varies based upon both the type of injury and the party who has acted negligently.
+Each case is unique, and only a personal injury lawyer in your state can give you an accurate answer regarding your claim’s time limit.

 There are factors that can influence your personal injury timeline.
 For example, the deadline for filing a lawsuit against a government entity is often less than the state’s personal injury statute of limitations.